Janna26/idcas--final-project/README.md

 - Carry out the purchase flow and do not enter the name in Checkout.
 - Carry out the purchase flow and do not enter the last name in Checkout.
 - Carry out the purchase flow and do not enter the zip code at Checkout.

+// Browsing
+- Login and visit the section of all items.
+- Log in and visit the About section
+- Log in and visit the Reset App State section
+- Visit Twitter Page
+- Visit Facebook Page
+- Visit Linkedin Page